KarMiles/polish-girl-painting/README.md

 - README.md - project's documentation.

 ### Folders
-- pgpproject - main project for the website.
+- pgp_project - main project for the website.
 - app folders: bag, blog, checkout, home, products, testimonials.
 - helpers - features not being core of the website, contains views for rendering 403, 404 and 500 error pages.
 - readme - contains files necessary for Readme document to show all of its intended content.